Australia–New Zealand soccer rivalry

-The Australia–New Zealand soccer rivalry is a soccer rivalry between the Australian men's and women's vs. New Zealand men's and women's national teams.
-It is part of a wider friendly trans-Tasman rivalry between geographical neighbours Australia and New Zealand in a range of sports including cricket, rugby league, rugby union and netball.
-Due to the countries' similar histories, language, and cultural and sporting interests, this wider rivalry is frequently referred to in the press as analogous to a sibling rivalry.
-The rivalry was more intense when Australia and New Zealand were both members of the Oceania Football Confederation and regularly contested finals of the OFC Nations Cup and for top position in OFC World Cup Qualification campaigns.
-The rivalry has been less frequent since Australia left the OFC to join the Asian Football Confederation in 2006.
+The Australia–New Zealand soccer rivalry is a sports rivalry that exists between the Australian men's/women's vs. New Zealand men's/women's national teams.
+It forms a part of a wider Trans-Tasman rivalry between the geographical neighbours of Australia and New Zealand in a range of sports including cricket, rugby league, rugby union and netball.
+Due to the countries' similar histories, language, and cultural and sporting interests, this wider rivalry is frequently referred to in the press as analogous to a sibling rivalry, although some fans, especially in New Zealand, reject this analogy as condescending.

+The rivalry was more intense when Australia and New Zealand were both members of the Oceania Football Confederation (OFC) and regularly contested finals of the OFC Nations Cup and for top position in OFC World Cup Qualification campaigns.
+The rivalry has since been less frequent since Australia left the OFC to join the more competitive Asian Football Confederation (AFC) in 2006.
 In 2022, Football Australia and New Zealand Football planned a home and away series, to mark the 100th anniversary of the first meeting between the two nations, which was first played in Dunedin back in 1922.
+Australia has the better record overall in both the men's and women's fixtures.

 History

 Men's

 Both Australia and New Zealand's first official internationals were played against each other during the Australian 1922 tour of New Zealand.
 They played three matches at Carisbrook in Dunedin, Athletic Park in Wellington, and Auckland Domain.
 The results were two 3–1 wins to New Zealand and a 1–1 draw in Wellington.
 New Zealand would go on to win four of the first six matches with Australia picking up one win in the first game between the teams in Australia.
+From 1923 to 1954, the sides played for the "Soccer Ashes" trophy, a razor case carried by a former Private serving in the Gallipoli campaign, containing the ashes of cigars smoked by the teams' captains, Alex Gibb and George Campbell, after the sides first international series in 1923.

 Australia and New Zealand would become regular opponents in exhibition matches for the next 36 years, with the trans-Tasman neighbours playing each other on 21 occasions in seven test series during that time period.
 This included Australia's largest victory over their rivals with a 10–0 win in 1936 at the Basin Reserve in Wellington.

 By 2015, New Zealand had only won 13 games out of the 64 times the two teams met.

+In 2022, the 'Soccer Ashes' were found in storage, having been lost for nearly seventy years.
+The teams subsequently announced that they would play a friendly for the Soccer Ashes in England in October 2023.